-Finally, the Committee approves all of the changes that would make § 3-3.7 gender neutral (e.g., replacing all references to "testator or testatrix" with references to just "testator", replacing all references to "his or her" with references to "such testator's", etc.).
+Finally, the Committee approves all of the changes that would make § 3-3.7 gender neutral (e.g., replacing references to "testator or testatrix" with references to just "testator", replacing all references to "his or her" with references to "such testator's", etc.).

-Committee on Trusts, Estates & Surrogate's Courts John Olivieri, Chair
+Trusts, Estates & Surrogate's Courts Committee Andrew S. Auchincloss, Chair